ExpediaGroup/graphql-kotlin/docs/writing-schemas/nested-queries.md

 title: Nested Queries
 ---

 There are a few ways in which you can access data in a nested query.
-Say we have the following schema
+Say we have the following schema:

 ```graphql
 type Query {